jonnor/projects/generative/README.md

 * Crampedness: Item should have enough space.
 Text legibility, image features
 * Balance: Item should fill their space to same proportion
 * Importance: Items are given space according to their relative importance
+* Should these also be reported as 'features'?
+* Might want/need to normalize scores based on the templates optimism to get fairness.
+Calculate across (sample of) all possibilities contents.
+For one template, can show content according to preference order.
+For a piece of content, can show top-3 templates.

 Section preference